 2. A Clear Solution.

 Change the solution often enough to ensure the bacteria or virus re-spreading on other places.
 The best practice for applying disinfectants is by the open bucket method.
-Where a soiled or used cloth never goes back in the bucket to avoid disinfectant solution in your bucket can get contaminated.

 3. Hit the Hot Spots.